-To take a picture of a main subject at night with the background brightly lit, please use the "SP" mode "C" (Night scene) settings (→P.40).
+To take a picture of a main subject at night with the background brightly lit, please use the "SP" mode "C" (Night scene) settings (⇒P.40).

-This is useful when you are checking the shot composition for dimly lit scenes (Slow synchro shots, etc.)
+This is useful when you are checking the shot composition for dimly lit scenes (Slow synchro shots, etc.).
+Press the "DISP" button @ while holding down the "■" Exposure compensation button 1. "" appears on the screen and the subject is displayed brightly.

-- 1 Hold down the "" button. - 2 Press the "DISP" button. "\ appears on the screen and the subject is displayed brightly. - To cancel increased brightness: - 1 Hold down the "" button. - 2 Press the "DISP" button again. - ♣ This function is cancelled after each shot. - This function is purely for checking the composition of your shot.
-It does not increase the brightness of the image. - Even if you increase the brightness in low-light conditions, you cannot check the subject.
+To cancel increased brightness, press the "DISP" button 2 again while holding down the "■" button 1.

+- This function is automatically cancelled after each shot. - This function is purely for checking the composition of your shot.
+It does not increase the brightness of the photographed image. - Deven if you increase the brightness in low-light conditions, you cannot check the subject.